dottjt/plastic/other/qa.md

 # Why is it called How to kill a Chinaman?

 I suppose there's a few themes at play.
-The main character is part Chinese and the book describes his gradual degradation in life.
-Even though killing seems like something instantaneous, the character is very much experiencing a slow death.
-Perhaps he is already in purgatory, who knows.
+The book is about the slow degredation of a Chinense person.
+As in, this is the kind of life that would kill a Chinaman.
+Perhaps indicating that all roads for the Chinaman lead to death in some respects.